cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 :o: incomplete section

-This action allows to update the below attributes of Aurora DB:
+This action allows to update the following list of attributes of Aurora DB:

 * DB Instance Class
 * DB Master Password